The Legend of Sasquatch

-The Legend of Sasquatch is a 2006 American computer-animated adventure film released by Gorilla Pictures that stars William Hurt and John Rhys-Davies.
+The Legend of Sasquatch is a 2006 American animated adventure film released by Gorilla Pictures that stars William Hurt and John Rhys-Davies.
 It was released on September 12, 2006 and was the first computer-animated film released by Gorilla Pictures.

 Plot

 Ranger Steve (John Rhys-Davies) sits by a campfire, telling a story about the Davis family.

 John Davis (William Hurt) is flying a water plane over a valley called Sasquatch Valley with his two daughters Khristy and Maggie.
 Khristy tells Maggie that a Sasquatch means Bigfoot and Maggie wonders if there are any Bigfoot in the valley.
 Khristy tells her that Bigfoot is a myth.
 They finally arrive at their new home and there are pine cones all over the house.
 At the end of the day everything is cleaned up and everyone goes to bed.
 Maggie hears something in the shed outside.
 She finds a small bigfoot in the shed.
 Maggie trips and falls and the small bigfoot runs away.

 In the morning John, Maggie, and Khristy go to John's new job.
 They meet Dave (Joe Alaskey) the boss of the plant.
 A new dam is going to be built in a river that will provide power for the area.
 Meanwhile, Cletus McNabb and his sidekick Dawg the dog want to catch a bigfoot.
 That night Maggie goes outside again to look for the bigfoot.
 She finds him again and chases the bigfoot way out into the forest.
 She loses him and it starts to rain.
 The bigfoot comes back with his mother (June Foray) and takes her into a secret cave under a waterfall.
 Maggie finds out that the new dam will flood their home.
 The bigfoot takes Maggie home.